flashbots/cvm-reverse-proxy/README.md

 sudo ./build/proxy-server --listen-addr=<listen-addr> --target-addr=<target-addr> [--server-attestation-type=<server-attestation-type>] [--client-attestation-type=<client-attestation-type>] [--client-measurements=<client-measurements>]
 ```

 By default the server will present Azure TDX attestation, and you can modify that via the `--server-attestation-type` flag.
+The server can be made to present a regular TLS certificate through `--tls-certificate` and `--tls-private-key` flags instead of aTLS one.

 By default the server will not verify client attestations, you can change that via `--client-attestation-type` and `--client-measurements` flags.
+Valid for both aTLS and regular TLS.

 This repository contains a [dummy http server](./cmd/dummy-server/main.go) that you can use for testing the server.
 Simply run `go run ./cmd/dummy-server/main.go` and point your `--target-addr=http://127.0.0.1:8085`.
 You can also use the sample [measurements.json](./measurements.json).